vdjonsson/abopt/README.md

 > `output: DataFrame of constrained features based on antibody specfic PDB locations`

 ### mutate
-`antibody_pipeline mutate` mutates an antibody given a list of mutations, and generates a structure for each mutation.
+`abopt mutate` mutates an antibody given a list of mutations, and generates a structure for each mutation.

 > `input: filename str of molecular structure to mutate`